 Once you’re set up on the WordPress platform, you can choose from a number of free templates (WordPress calls them “themes”) to customize the look and feel of your site.
 This site uses the free yet very fun “Liquorice” theme created by Nudge Design.

 There are also a whole bunch of additional themes out there that you can pay for (Google “premium wordpress themes” for a sampling).
-At my other site, Daycare In Demand, I use the Prose theme + Genesis framework combo from StudioPress and love it.
+At my other site, Childcare of Choice, I use the Prose theme + Genesis framework combo from StudioPress and love it.
 It is super-easy to use and customize for even the non-tech-savvy like myself.

 It’s totally up to you, of course, but I recommend something that makes it at least a little clear what your site is about. www.emilyrocks.com doesn’t really tell us much (even though Emily may well, in fact, rock).